The Times of India: Beginnings

 TOI issued its first edition on 3 November 1838 as The Bombay Times and Journal of Commerce.
-The paper was published on Wednesdays and Saturdays under the direction of Raobahadur Narayan Dinanath Velkar, a Maharashtrian social reformer, and contained news from Britain and the world, as well as the Indian subcontinent.
-J. E. Brennan was its first editor he died in 1839 and George Buist became the Editor.
+The paper was published on Wednesdays and Saturdays under the direction of Raobahadur Narayan Dinanath Velkar, a Marathi social reformer, and contained news from Britain and the world, as well as the Indian subcontinent.
+J. E. Brennan was its first editor.
+He died in 1839, and George Buist became the editor.
 It became a daily in 1850 under him.
-George Buist had a pro British editorial policy and a Parsi shareholder Fardoonji Naoroji wanted him to change his editorial policy particularly in background of the Indian Rebellion of 1857.
+George Buist had a pro-British editorial policy, and a Parsi shareholder, Fardoonji Naoroji, wanted him to change it, particularly in the context of the Indian Rebellion of 1857.
 However, Buist refused to change his editorial policy or give up his editorial independence.
 After a shareholder's meeting he was replaced by Robert Knight.

 In 1860, editor Robert Knight (1825–1892) bought the Indian shareholders' interests, merged with rival Bombay Standard, and started India's first news agency.
 It wired Times dispatches to papers across the country and became the Indian agent for Reuters news service.
 In 1861, he changed the name from the Bombay Times and Standard to The Times of India.
-Knight fought for a press free of prior restraint or intimidation, frequently resisting the attempts by governments, business interests and cultural spokesmen, and led the paper to national prominence.
+Knight fought for a press free of prior restraint or intimidation, frequently resisting the attempts by governments, business interests and cultural spokespeople, and led the paper to national prominence.
 In the 19th century, this newspaper company employed more than 800 people and had a sizeable circulation in India and Europe.